department-of-veterans-affairs/vets-website/_vre/service-disabled/return-job.md

 ---------------------------------------------

 ### How it works
-[Apply for VR&E](/vre/apply-vre/) to find a vocational rehabilitation counselor (VRC) who can help you.
+[Apply for VR&E](/vre/apply-vre/) to find a Vocational Rehabilitation Counselor who can help you.
 </div>

 </div>